phinmaiyo/India-startup-ecosytem-analysis/README.md

 # India-startup-ecosytem-analysis
 Analyse funding received by start-ups in India from 2018 to 2021
-# Exploring the Indian Startup Ecosystem :india:
+# Exploring the Indian Startup Ecosystem

 ## Introduction
 Indian startup ecosystem is the 3rd largest in the world and has been a subject of interest to various global stakeholders.
 The objective of this project is to provide insights to key stakeholders interested in venturing into the Indian startup ecosystem.
 To achieve this, I will be analyzing key metrics in funding received by startups in India from 2018 to 2021.